Will Smith Player Props: Dodgers vs. Reds

-The Los Angeles Dodgers, including Will Smith (batting .326 in his past 10 games, with five doubles, three walks and five RBI), battle starting pitcher Luke Weaver and the Cincinnati Reds at Dodger Stadium, Saturday at 9:10 PM ET.
+After going 0-for-2 in his last game, Will Smith and the Los Angeles Dodgers face the Cincinnati Reds (who will hand the ball to Graham Ashcraft) at 4:10 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-5) against the Reds.
+He had a hitless performance in his most recent game (0-for-2) against the Reds.

 Will Smith Game Info & Props vs. the Reds